Skip to main content

 Using SDK

-When using automatic configuration (passing configuration to connect), the socket will close itself without reconnecting when it receives an ENDED message.
+When using automatic configuration (passing configuration to connect), the socket will close itself without reconnecting when it receives an ended message.
 When using manual configuration, the socket will attempt to reconnect after the server closes the connection.
 To prevent this, you must subscribe to the ended message and manually close the connection.

 const transcribeSocket = await cortiClient.transcribe.connect({